The history of the global investigation

 In Volume II, local experts from national jurisdictions respond to a common set of questions designed to identify the local nuances of law and practice that practitioners may encounter in responding to a cross-border investigation.

-In the first edition we signalled our intention to update and expand both parts of the book as the law and practice evolved.
-The Guide continues to expand and extend its reach, in both substantive and jurisdictional terms.
-For this hardback edition, it has even outgrown its original single-book format; the two original parts of the Guide now have separate covers, although the hard copy of the Guide should still be viewed - and used - as a single reference work.
+In the first edition, we signalled our intention to update and expand both parts of the book as the rules evolve and prosecutors’ appetites change.
+The Guide continues to grow and extend its reach, in both substance and geographical scope.
+By its third edition, it had outgrown its original single-book format; the two parts of the Guide now have separate covers, although the hard copy of the Guide should still be viewed – and used – as a single reference work.
 All chapters are, of course, made available online and in other digital formats.
 Volume I also features tables of cases and legislation along with an index.

-Volume II now covers 21 jurisdictions, including Australia, Canada and Mexico, and we expect subsequent editions to have an even broader jurisdictional scope.
-As corporate investigations and enforcer co-operation crosses more borders - witness the recent Petrobras, Rolls-Royce and Keppel Offshore international, 'global' settlements - we anticipate Volume II will become an increasingly valuable resource for our readers: the external and in-house legal counsel; compliance officers and accounting practitioners; and prosecutors, regulators and advisers operating in this complex environment.
+Volume II covers 25 jurisdictions, increasing the global coverage, particularly in South America, which continues to rake over recent corruption scandals.
+As corporate investigations and enforcer co-operation crosses more borders, we anticipate Volume II will become increasingly valuable to our readers: external and in-house counsel; compliance and accounting professionals; and prosecutors and regulators operating in this complex environment.

-The Editors gratefully acknowledge the insightful contributions of the following lawyers from Clifford Chance: Zoe Osborne and Oliver Pegden in London, Amy Montour and Mary Jane Yoon in New York, and Hena Schommer and Michelle Williams in Washington, DC.
-The Editors would also especially like to thank Clifford Chance associate Kaitlyn Ferguson in Washington, DC, and Chris Stott, senior attorney at Ropes & Gray LLP in London, and Zoe Osborne, partner at Steptoe & Johnson in London.
+The Editors gratefully acknowledge the insightful contributions of the following lawyers from Clifford Chance: Oliver Pegden in London, Amy Montour and Mary Jane Yoon in New York, and Hena Schommer and Michelle Williams in Washington, DC.
+The Editors would also especially like to thank Clifford Chance associate Kaitlyn Ferguson in Washington, DC, Chris Stott, senior attorney at Ropes & Gray LLP in London, and Zoe Osborne, partner at Steptoe & Johnson in London.

 London, New York and Washington, DC